chingor13/shunt_cache/README.md

 ## Usage

+### Rails

 If you're using rails, the railtie will automatically be loaded.
-The railtie will install the middleware and rake tasks.
+The railtie will automatically install the middleware and rake tasks.

 ### Rake tasks